brianstorti/brianstorti.github.io/_posts/2015-01-10-understanding-ruby-idiom-map-with-symbol.md

 ---
 layout: post
 title: Understanding Ruby's idiom&#58; array.map(&amp;:method)
-meta: Ruby has some idioms that are used pretty frequently, but not very ofter understood.
+meta: Ruby has some idioms that are used pretty frequently, but not very often understood.
 Let's see how array.map(&:method) works
 ---

 Ruby has some idioms that are used pretty commonly, but not very often understood. `array.map(&:method_name)` is one of them.